It’s no secret that it costs a great deal of money for the ability to offer credit card processing for small business.

 Another focus area was the vending machine market.
 Even with vending machines, the average transaction size doubled when allowed to pay with credit cards.

 Many business owners worry about the risk of theft due to credit card acceptance.
 Credit card fraud is not only a concern for customers but business owners as well.

-It is possible for a hacker to hack into a small businesses credit card processing system.
+It is possible for a hacker to hack into a small business’s credit card processing system.
 Thieves can gain access to sensitive customer data without proper security measures.
-Potential vulnerable data can include the following.
+Potentially vulnerable data can include the following.

 While unlikely, there is a possibility that hackers can breach small businesses merchant accounts.
 Skilled hackers try to steal sensitive business data and resell it for a profit.

 Hackers can potentially cost both the merchant and the customer a good amount of money.
 Fighting hackers can take quite a bit of time and energy working to recoup lost funds.